 In addition to my MFA in Fiction Writing, I have a B.A. in Psychology (with a minor in mathematics) from the College of William and Mary.

-I live in the DC area with my husband and adorable daughter.
+I live in the DC area with my husband and two daughters.

 I’m from Roanoke, Virginia – a beautiful city in the Appalachian Mountains of southwestern Virginia.
 I’ve also lived in New Orleans, Seattle, Minneapolis, Cape Cod, and Richmond, VA.